cascroydon/cascroydon.github.io/HTML.md

 * use case (upper and lower case characters) consistently

 Technical challenges:
-* internal school web hosting
+* hosting on a school web server
 * site and script blocking
 * installing editors
 * hidden file extensions